watir/nerodia/README.rst

 Join our Slack channel
 ======================

 Selenium has created a special slack server for the Selenium and Watir (including Nerodia) communities.
-You can join our Slack channel `here <https://join.slack.com/t/seleniumhq/shared_invite/zt-vv33sc0w-VKKQop3WDV_lfrLXGGHvDw>`_.
+Join the Selenium Slack from `this link <https://www.selenium.dev/support/index.html#ChatRoom>`_, then join the #watir or #nerodia channels.